2 Ways to Get the Highest SSS Pension | Have a Comfortable Retirement

 1. Complete the 120 contributions

-For new SSS members, one way of getting the Credited Years of Service (CYS) is by dividing the number of contributions by 12.
+For new SSS members, one way of getting Credited Years of Service (CYS) is by dividing the number of contributions by 12.
 So it means 120 contributions are equal to 10 CYS.

 We have created an Excel sheet to see how much pension you’ll get with only 120 contributions for the MSCs available.